open-aviation/tangram/docs/architecture/index.md

 # Architecture of the tangram framework

-The tangram framework consists of a suite of independent components that can be combined to create a powerful and flexible aviation data processing and visualization system.
+The `tangram` framework consists of a lightweight core and a suite of independent, installable plugins that can be combined to create a powerful and flexible aviation data processing and visualization system.

-The system consists of a web-based frontend (in Javascript :simple-javascript: based on [**Vite**](https://vite.dev/)), a backend service (in Python :simple-python:, and Rust :simple-rust: when performance is key).
+The system consists of a web-based frontend (in Javascript :simple-javascript: based on [Vite](https://vite.dev/)), a backend service (in Python :simple-python:), and performance-critical components in Rust :simple-rust:.

 Communication between the frontend and backend is done through a **REST API**, while real-time data streaming is handled via **WebSockets**.
-The backend service aggregates data from multiple sources, processes it, and exposes it for visualization in the frontend.

 A **Redis :simple-redis: pub/sub system** is used for efficient data distribution between backend components.

-## Overview of the technologies used

-`tangram` adopts a plugin-first architecture.
+## A Plugin-First Architecture

 The core `tangram` package provides the essential scaffolding: a web server, a plugin loader, and a frontend API.
 All domain-specific functionality, including data decoding and processing, is implemented in separate, `pip`-installable plugins.

 This design allows you to:

 - install only the functionality you need.
-- develop, version, and distribute your own extensions (`my-simulation-plugin`) without modifying the core `tangram` codebase.
+- develop, version, and distribute your own extensions (e.g., `my-simulation-plugin`) without modifying the core `tangram` codebase.

 | Component          | Technology                                                              |
 | ------------------ | ----------------------------------------------------------------------- |